romk1n/MyCordovaShop/plugins/com.paypal.cordova.mobilesdk/README.md

 --------------------
 The PayPal SDK Cordova/Phonegap Plugin adds 2 JavaScript files to your project.

 1. `cdv-plugin-paypal-mobile-sdk.js`: a wrapper around the native SDK.
 The `PayPalMobile` object is immediately available to use in your `.js` files.
+You DON'T need to reference it in index.html.
 2. `paypal-mobile-js-helper.js`: a helper file which defines the `PayPalPayment`, `PayPalPaymentDetails` and `PayPalConfiguration` classes for use with `PayPalMobile`.
 3. You must add
 ```javascript